spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-marketplace-abstract-product.md

         {% endinfo_block %}

-3. Once done, click **Create**.
+3. Сlick **Create**.

 4. Click **Next**.

-Once the product is created, [activated](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/products/concrete-products/managing-marketplace-concrete-product.html#activating-and-deactivating-a-concrete-product) it.
 Only active marketplace products are displayed on the Marketplace Storefront.
+To activate your marketplace product, see [Managing marketplace concrete products](/docs/marketplace/user/merchant-portal-user-guides/{{page.version}}/products/concrete-products/managing-marketplace-concrete-product.html#activating-and-deactivating-a-concrete-product).

-### Reference information: Create abstract product
+### Reference information: Create Abstract Product drawer

+The following table describes attributes you select and enter on the **Create Abstract Product** drawer.

 | ATTRIBUTE             | DESCRIPTION       |
 | ----------------------------- | ------------------------------------ |